classgraph/classgraph/README.md

 ### Debugging ###

-If FastClasspathScanner is not matching what you think it should be matching, you can debug its behavior by calling `.verbose()` before `.scan()`:
+If FastClasspathScanner is not finding the classes, interfaces or files you think it should be finding, you can debug the scanning behavior by calling `.verbose()` before `.scan()`:

 ```java
 public FastClasspathScanner verbose()